 I started slow.
 Just taking the time to walk every day.
 This everyday walking evolved into running.
 Soon, running became my primary focus after getting the courage to participating in my first 5k, then my first 10k and ultimately my first half-marathon.

 Always looking for something different and a new challenge to take me out of my comfort zone, I signed up for my first duathlon event in 2017 at the age of 46.
 I immediately fell in love with the challenge of the run-bike-run format.
-While I’m not an elite, I’m a pretty good athlete that works very hard to keep improving in my two favorite sports: running and cycling.
+While I’m not an elite or a pro, I’m a pretty good athlete that works very hard to keep improving in my two favorite sports, running and cycling, as well as share my experiences: the good, the bad and sometimes ugly.